• I need help with

 In some cases, dismissal will be automatically unfair.

-By law, employers cannot dismiss an employee, or select them for redundancy, if the main or sole reason for their dismissal is that they are pregnant, on maternity or paternity leave, or exercising any of their statutory rights in respect to this.
+By law, you can’t dismiss an employee, or select them for redundancy, if the main or sole reason is they’re pregnant, on maternity or paternity leave, or exercising any of their statutory maternity leave rights.

 Likewise, it is automatically unfair to select or dismiss an employee for any reason connected to them:

-• Participating in trade union activities, including taking part in industrial action or acting as an employee representative; or
+• Participating in trade union activities, including taking part in industrial action or acting as an employee representative

 In normal circumstances, employees must have two years’ service to bring a claim for unfair dismissal.
 However, in cases of automatically unfair dismissal, the usual time constraints don’t apply.
 Therefore, if any of the above apply, an individual can usually bring an unfair dismissal claim irrespective of length of service, and regardless of whether you have acted reasonably or not.

-What’s more, because employers cannot justify or defend a dismissal which is automatically unfair, it is significantly easier for an employee’s claim to succeed.
-And, unlike ordinary unfair dismissal, there’s no maximum compensation limit if the dismissal is automatically unfair, greatly increasing financial risk to employers.
+If you can’t justify or defend a dismissal that’s automatically unfair, it’s significantly easier for an employee’s claim to succeed.
+And, unlike ordinary unfair dismissal, there’s no maximum compensation limit if it’s automatically unfair, greatly increasing financial risk to employers.

 Get dismissal right: speak to a professional